Arrows A10: 1988

-In qualifying at Monza and with its Megatron engine finally exploiting the full 2.5 bar limit, Warwick and Cheever in the A10B were faster through the start/finish line speed trap at 310 km/h, than the McLaren-Hondas which managed 305 km/h.
-Cheever was also the fastest through the speed trap at the Rettifilo at 200 mph, comfortably faster than the McLarens and Ferraris which were only trapped at 192 mph.
+In qualifying at Monza and with its Megatron engine finally exploiting its 640 horses at the full 2.5 bar limit, Warwick and Cheever in the A10B were faster through the start/finish line speed trap at 310 km/h, than the McLaren-Hondas which managed 305 km/h.
+Cheever, running less wing than his team mate, was also the fastest through the speed trap at the Rettifilo at 200 mph, comfortably faster than the McLarens and Ferraris which were only trapped at 192 mph.
 Despite this Cheever, who qualified the faster of the two drivers in 5th place (Warwick was 6th, only 0.155 slower), was still 1.686 seconds slower than pole man Ayrton Senna (McLaren).
-The main difference being the downforce of the McLarens as well as the superior acceleration of the Honda V6.
-This was a considerable improvement for the team who had been some 5.8 seconds slower (Warwick) than the McLarens just three races earlier at Hockenheim in Germany.
+The main difference being the downforce that the lowline McLarens could run for better grip, as well as the superior acceleration of the Honda V6.
+However this was a considerable improvement for the team who had been some 5.8 seconds slower (Warwick) than the McLarens just three races earlier at Hockenheim in Germany where on the old circuit's 1.6 KM long straight to the Bremsschikane, the A10B's were actually slower through the speed trap than the naturally aspirated March's with their Judd V8's which trapped at 312 km/h (that weekend in Germany, the McLaren-Honda's trapped fastest of all at a 1988 seasons high 333 km/h).

 During qualifying for the German Grand Prix, Eddie Cheever, on a quick lap, had a close call at almost 180 mph on the straight before the circuit's "Stadium" section.
-On a hot lap, Cheever moved to his left to pass the Eurobrun of Oscar Larrauri, while Ferrari's Gerhard Berger was on his own hot lap and was attempting to pass them both, the problem being Cheever had what was left of the road.
-Berger put two wheels on the grass which threw his car into a wild spin back across the track and directly between the Arrows and EuroBrun, just missing taking both cars and himself out in a high-speed crash (luckily the Ferrari did not hit the armco and was able to drive away).
+On a hot lap, Cheever moved to his left to pass the Eurobrun of F1's oldest rookie, Oscar Larrauri, while Ferrari's Gerhard Berger was on his own hot lap and was attempting to pass them both, the problem being Cheever just had taken up what was left of the road right as Berger wanted to be there.
+To avoid a crash, Berger put two wheels on the grass which threw his car into a wild spin back across the track and directly between the Arrows and EuroBrun, just missing taking both cars and himself out in a high-speed crash (luckily the Ferrari did not hit the armco and was able to drive away).